Skip navigation

 Illness during parental leave

-1. If a staff member becomes ill during a period of unpaid parental leave, and a medical certificate substantiates that illness, the staff member may take that period as personal leave in accordance with the Personal Leave procedure.
+1. If a staff member becomes ill during a period of unpaid parental leave, and a medical certificate substantiates that illness, the staff member may take that period as personal leave in accordance with the provisions of the ANU Procedure: Personal and wellbeing leave.

-Arrangements for staff not entitled to parental leave
+Arrangements for staff not entitled to paid parental leave

-1. A staff member, other than a casual, with 12 months' continuous service is entitled to 12-months' grandparent leave to undertake the care of their grandchild in accordance with this procedure.
+1. A staff member, other than a casual, with 12 months' continuous service is entitled to 12 months unpaid grandparent leave to undertake the care of their grandchild in accordance with this procedure.
 A fixed term staff member will not be entitled to grandparent leave beyond the expiry of their contract.

 1. Taking a period of annual leave or long service leave does not prevent a staff member from taking grandparent leave in accordance with this procedure.

-2. In the case of grandparent leave, a supervisor may request proof that the child is the grandchild of the staff member.
+2. When making an application for grandparent leave, a supervisor may request proof that the child is the grandchild of the staff member.

 3. A delegate must exercise their delegation to approve a leave application in accordance with the conditions and approval arrangements specified in this procedure.

-Approval of leave beyond those provided for through this procedure requires approval of the Director, Human Resources or the Vice-Chancellor.
+5. Approval of leave beyond those provided for through this procedure requires approval of the Chief People Officer or the Vice-Chancellor and President.

 Information